|March 5, 2014

 BECOME AN ADULT LITERACY VOLUNTEER TODAY.
 Literacy DuPage is seeking volunteers to serve as English literacy tutors to adult learners.
 No prior teaching or tutoring experience is needed.
 Trainings are being held now through June of 2014 at a library near you.
 For more information and training dates and locations, or to register, call (630) 416-6699 or visit www.literacydupage.org.

 SIGN UP FOR NAPER NOTIFY TODAY.
-Naper Notify is the City of Naperville’s new notification system that brings emergency and quality-of-life information directly to you via a phone call, text message, email or smart phone app.
-The City is using Naper Notify for emergency messages as well as optional community notifications in seven different categories: brush and leaf collection, utility outages, public safety, road and utility work, special event alerts, traffic alerts and winter operations.
-For more information and to sign up to get notified, visit www.napernotify.com.
+Naper Notify is the City’s new notification system that brings emergency and quality-of-life information directly to you via a phone call, text message, email or smart phone app.
+Naper Notify is being used for emergency messages as well as optional community notifications in different categories.
+For more information and to sign up, visit www.napernotify.com.

 RECYCLE MY FRIDGE PROGRAM.
 The Illinois Municipal Electric Agency (IMEA) is aiming to take residents’ secondary refrigerators with the Recycle My Fridge program.
 Residents served by an IMEA-member utility can get rid of an old refrigerator or freezer, free of charge, and receive a $35 prepaid card for doing so by calling (877) 341-2313 or by visiting www.RecycleMyFridge.org.